LLNL/quandary/docs/mkdocs/user-guide.md

 ## Optimization algorithm
-    Quandary utilized Petsc's \texttt{Tao} optimization package to apply gradient-based iterative updates to the control variables.
-The \texttt{Tao} optimization interface takes routines to evaluate the objective function as well as the gradient computation.
-In the current setting in Quandary, \texttt{Tao} applies a nonlinear Quasi-Newton optimization scheme using a preconditioned gradient based on L-BFGS updates to approximate the Hessian of the objective function.
+    Quandary utilized Petsc's `Tao` optimization package to apply gradient-based iterative updates to the control variables.
+The `Tao` optimization interface takes routines to evaluate the objective function as well as the gradient computation.
+In the current setting in Quandary, `Tao` applies a nonlinear Quasi-Newton optimization scheme using a preconditioned gradient based on L-BFGS updates to approximate the Hessian of the objective function.
 A projected line-search is applied to ensure that the objective function yields sufficient decrease per optimization iteration while keeping the control parameters within the prescribed box-constraints.

 # Parallelization